CTCycle/XREPORT-radiological-reports-generator/README.md

 By following these steps, you can ensure that your environment is configured to take full advantage of GPU acceleration for enhanced performance.

 ## How to use
 The project is organized into subfolders, each dedicated to specific tasks.
 The `utils/` folder houses crucial components utilized by various scripts.
 It's critical to avoid modifying these files, as doing so could compromise the overall integrity and functionality of the program.

 **Data:** this folder contains the data used for the model training, which should include a folder with X-ray images and a .csv file reporting the images name and related radiological reports.
 X-ray scan must be loaded in `data/images`.
-Run the jupyter notebook `data_validation.ipynb` to perform in-depth analysis of the image-to-report dataset, with the results being saved in `data/validation`.
+Run the jupyter notebook `data_validation.ipynb` to perform Explorative Data analysis (EDA) of the dataset, with the results being saved in `data/validation`.

 **Training:** contains the necessary files for conducting model training and evaluation. `model/checkpoints` acts as the default repository where checkpoints of pre-trained models are stored.
-Run `model_training.py` to initiate the training process for deep learning models, or launch `model_evaluation.py` to evaluate the performance metrics of pre-trained models.
+Run `model_training.py` to initiate the training process for deep learning models, or launch `model_evaluation.ipynb` to evaluate the performance of pretrained model checkpoints using different metrics.

 **Inference:** use `report_generator.py` to load pretrain model checkpoints and run them in inference mode.
 Generate radiological reports from the source X-ray images located within `inference/reports`.
 The reports are saved as .csv file in the same directory.